DavidC0rtes/client-server/README.md

+# File share
-# App to send and receieve files between two or more clients and an arbitrer (server).
+App to send and receieve files between two or more clients and an arbitrer (server).
 Clients suscribe(listen) to specific channels.
 Servers coordinate them (receive files and redirect them).